 A: All allied mental health professionals will have the opportunity to meet the CPD requirements to continue to provide FPS services, or provide other psychological services to their clients outside of Medicare.

-Services provided outside of Medicare will not attract a Medicare rebate.
+Services provided outside of Medicare do not attract a Medicare rebate.
 Therefore those who choose not to undertake the CPD requirements will no longer be eligible to provide MBS rebated services under Better Access.Top of page

 Q: How does this relate to requirements for registration/accreditation?

-A: All allied mental health professionals providing services under the Better Access initiative will need to maintain registration/accreditation with the relevant professional body.
+A: All allied mental health professionals providing services under the Better Access initiative need to maintain registration/accreditation with the relevant professional body.
 The completion of FPS CPD requirements is not a substitute for professional registration/accreditation.Top of page

 Q: What if I have difficulty accessing the training?